P-aradox/self-driving-car/README.md

 # self-driving-car
-Self-driving car with neural networks in python
+Self-driving car with deep neuroevolution in Python